bondanjody/about-bondan-jody-react/README.md

 # About Bondan Jody

-This site is made with ReactJS and Tailwind CSS
+This site is made with Vite, ReactJS and Tailwind CSS